swbain/aviary/README.md

-# crow-utils
+# aviary

 utility library for monome [norns](https://monome.org/docs/norns/) + [crow](https://monome.org/docs/crow/).

-utilize crow's four cv outputs for clock or modulation. each output can either send out a clock division or an lfo. `crow-utils.init()` initializes the library and adds items to the parameters menu for crow control. optionally, library consumers can add a simple ui by utilizing `crow-utils.redraw()`, `crow-utils.key(n, z)`, and `crow-utils.enc(n, d)` where appropriate. this should be a relatively easy addition to scripts utilizing a page based UI, but is totally optional -- all functionality can be accessed inside of the parameters menu. controls for the ui are listed below.
+utilize crow's four cv outputs for clock or modulation. each output can either send out a clock division or an lfo. `aviary.init()` initializes the library and adds items to the parameters menu for crow control. optionally, library consumers can add a simple ui by utilizing `aviary.redraw()`, `aviary.key(n, z)`, and `aviary.enc(n, d)` where appropriate. this should be a relatively easy addition to scripts utilizing a page based UI, but is totally optional -- all functionality can be accessed inside of the parameters menu. controls for the ui are listed below.

 * key 2: select crow output
 * page 1